 This worried me for years.
 I’m a horrendous salesperson.
 I don’t enjoy it and I’m crap at it.
 I hate talking about money and just want to curl up into a hole if anyone even so much as asks me directly what my prices are.
 As a chronic people-pleaser I crumble and cave far too easily in any kind of negotiation scenario.
 Embarrassing as it is to admit, through desperately not wanting people to feel like I’m giving them the ‘hard sell’, I often end up actually talking them OUT of a sale or persuading them that they don’t really need whatever it is that they’re talking about.
 I know…

 It took me years to realise that you don’t need to be a good salesperson.
 If you take time to create unique, emotive images, set up an effective post-shoot ordering system and have a kind, empathetic, respectful approach to photographing your clients, then your images, the system and the bond you’ve formed with your clients all do most of the selling for you.
-Nowadays I literally never have ‘sales’ conversations and I make far more per shoot than I did when I was waffling away trying to ‘sell’ and actually putting people off.
+Nowadays I very rarely have ‘sales’ conversations and I make far more per shoot than I did when I was waffling away trying to ‘sell’ and actually putting people off.

 2. Family photography means learning lots of cheesy poses & ‘selling out’